 - Only do this move if you can already do a handstand and are confident in your abilities.

-Best Interchangeable Dumbbells to Buy
+Best Interchangeable Dumbbells

 Interchangeable and adjustable dumbbells are ideal for home workouts.
 They give you the flexibility of various weights for different exercises and the ability to increase the resistance as you get stronger.
 However, they don’t take up all the room of free weights like the sets you’ll find in commercial gyms.
 As such, you don’t need a whole lot of dedicated space, and they’re easy to store out of the way.
 Choose sets that range from as light as five pounds to as heavy as 70 pounds to help customize the perfect sweat session for you.